olcf/olcf-user-docs/data/index.rst

 2. Once you are logged in, Globus will open the “File Manager” page.
 Click the left side “Collection” text field in the File Manager and type “OLCF DTN (Globus 5)”.

-3. When prompted, authenticate into the OLCF DTN (Globus 5) endpoint using your OLCF username and PIN followed by your RSA passcode.
+3. When prompted, authenticate into the OLCF DTN (Globus 5) collection using your OLCF username and PIN followed by your RSA passcode.

 4. Click in the left side “Path” box in the File Manager and enter the path to your data on Orion.
 For example, `/lustre/orion/stf007/proj-shared/my_orion_data`.
 You should see a list of your files and folders under the left “Path” Box.

 5. Click on all files or folders that you want to transfer in the list.
 This will highlight them.

-6. Click on the right side “Collection” box in the File Manager and type the name of a second endpoint at OLCF or at another institution.
-You can transfer data between different paths on the Orion filesystem with this method too; Just use the OLCF DTN (Globus 5) endpoint again in the right side “Collection” box.
+6. Click on the right side “Collection” box in the File Manager and type the name of a second collection at OLCF or at another institution.
+You can transfer data between different paths on the Orion filesystem with this method too; Just use the OLCF DTN (Globus 5) collection again in the right side “Collection” box.

-7. Click in the right side “Path” box and enter the path where you want to put your data on the second endpoint's filesystem.
+7. Click in the right side “Path” box and enter the path where you want to put your data on the second collection's filesystem.

 8. Click the left "Start" button.